Three doctors from the Infectious Diseases Fellowship at Mayo Clinic in Jacksonville, Florida, have a discussion in hall way while viewing a tablet.

 #1

-Diverse pedagogical opportunities, including teaching rounds and didactics across robust in-house Mayo Clinic School of Graduate Medical Education programs (medical/surgical resident services) medical students from Mayo Clinic Alix School of Medicine as well as visiting learners from other institutions.
+• Diverse educational opportunities, including teaching rounds and didactics across robust in-house Mayo Clinic School of Graduate Medical Education programs and Mayo Clinic Alix School of Medicine.
 Potential for academic rank/advancement during the fellowship.

 Your training experience